WEC-Sim/WEC-Sim/docs/_include/viz.rst

-Visualizing Non-Linear Buoyancy and Froude-Krylov Wave Excitation
+Visualizing Non-Linear Hydro in ParaView
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When using non-linear buoyancy and Froude-Krylov Wave Excitation the paraview files also contain cell data for the bodies.
 The cell data are: